-Over the past couple of months we have been doing a good deal of research into the use of voucher sites for small business marketing, and it’s clear there are some issues.
+During 2017/18/19 and 21 I have done quite a bit of work and research into the use of voucher sites for small business marketing, and it’s clear there are some issues.

 I have outlined below some of these in no particular order and these are based on our own finding and experiences of our customers.